mtait at cmu dot edu

 - Four conjectures in extremal spectral graph theory

 - Recent results on graphs coming from projective planes

 - Sets of integers with restrictions on their products

 - Coupon colorings of graphs

 - The Alon-Saks-Seymour and Rank-Coloring Conjectures (M.Sc.
 Defense)

-Mathematicians with whom I have had the pleasure to workGhodratollah Aalipour, Aida Abiad, Zhanar Berikkyzy, Bob Chen, Sebi Cioaba, Jay Cummings, Jess De Silva, Manuel Fernández, Mike Ferrara, Wei Gao, Kristin Heysse, Leslie Hogben, Dan Johnston, Franklin Kenter, Jeong Han Kim, Jephian Lin, Sarah Loeb, Po-Shen Loh, Theo Molla, Vlado Nikiforov, Cory Palmer, Sam Peng, Flo Pfender, Thang Pham, Troy Retter, Alex Schulte, Nicholas Sieger, Heather Smith, Craig Timmons, Josh Tobin, Casey Tompkins, Jacques Verstraëte, Le Anh Vinh, Adam Wagner, Rob Won, Rodrigo Zhou.
+Mathematicians with whom I have had the pleasure to workGhodratollah Aalipour, Aida Abiad, Zhanar Berikkyzy, Bob Chen, Sebi Cioaba, Jay Cummings, Jess De Silva, Manuel Fernández, Mike Ferrara, Wei Gao, Kristin Heysse, Leslie Hogben, Dan Johnston, Franklin Kenter, Jeong Han Kim, Jephian Lin, Sarah Loeb, Po-Shen Loh, Theo Molla, Vlado Nikiforov, Cory Palmer, Sam Peng, Flo Pfender, Thang Pham, Troy Retter, Alex Schulte, Xiang Si, Nicholas Sieger, Heather Smith, Craig Timmons, Josh Tobin, Casey Tompkins, Yunus Tuncbilek, Jacques Verstraëte, Le Anh Vinh, Adam Wagner, Rob Won, Ruifan Yang, Michael Young, Rodrigo Zhou.

-Honorable mentions (no papers [yet!]): Boris Bukh, Steve Butler, Fan Chung, Asaf Ferber, Paul Horn, Felix Lazebnik, Humberto Naves, Sankeerth Rao, John Urschel, Alex Vardy, Jason Williford, Michael Young.
+Honorable mentions (no papers [yet!]): Boris Bukh, Steve Butler, Fan Chung, Asaf Ferber, Paul Horn, Felix Lazebnik, Humberto Naves, Sankeerth Rao, John Urschel, Alex Vardy, Jason Williford.